 Negative Match is useful, especially with Broad Match and Modified Broad Match as a way of excluding search terms that contain words which we know are irrelevant.
 For example if I see my ads being generated for the term “The English Patient” I would want to include “The English Patient” as a Negative Match term, because people using that term are probably searching for the movie of the same name.
 These people won’t be interested in my teaching services.

 Once you know what search terms are useful to target, it’s best to switch to Phrase Match keyword targeting.
 This is especially the case if you are on a limited budget as it helps ensure that your ads are only being shown to people with strong buying intent.
 For example the Phrase Match “Medical English” would trigger for anyone searching “Medical English lessons” and “tips for improving Medical English” but NOT “English companies in medical industry”.

 Exact Match is the most restrictive i.e. it only shows ads to people searching for the term “medical English”.
 Potentially this could give the most well qualified traffic but you might also be missing out on closely related search terms that you would otherwise catch with Phrase Match targeting.

 If you are interested in how to find private ESL students for a very narrow and well defined teaching niche, Google Ads could be the perfect solution.
-Pay-per-click marketing has the advantage of only showing your ads to people who already have buying intent.
-Also, as the name suggests, you only pay money when somebody actually clicks on your ads, unlike for example Facebook where you are paying simply to show ads, whether the person viewing them takes action or not.
+Pay-per-click search engine marketing has the advantage of only showing your ads to people who already have buying intent.
+Also, as the name suggests, you only pay money when somebody actually clicks on your ads.

 Google Ads is a strategy that requires the support of dedicated landing pages in order to maximize your visitor conversion numbers and optimize your Ads Quality Score.